MahmoudElkarargy/QEarth/materials/QEarthGuide.md

 ## **Installation**

 Clone Repository:

 ```bash
 git clone https://github.com/your-repo/QEarth.git
 ```

 ## **Usage**

 ### Train Models:

 **LSTM**

 ```bash
 python models/womanium-climate-ai-LSTM.ipynb
 ```

 **SVR**

 ```bash
 python models/womanium-climate-ai-SVM.ipynb
 ```

 **QSVR**

 ```bash
 python models/womanium-climate-ai-QSVM.ipynb
 ```

+---

+## **Acknowledgments**

+We would like to extend our sincere thanks to the Womanium Quantum+AI program for their support and funding.
+Their resources and guidance have been invaluable in advancing our project and exploring the potential of quantum computing and AI in climate forecasting.

+---